emre-by/emre-by/README.md

-Hi, I’m Emre, interested in autonomous systems, data driven decision-making and remote sensing.
+Hi, I’m Emre, experienced simulation / algorithm engineer interested in autonomous systems, AI, remote sensing and many more.
 I am also looking to collaborate on projects with social purposes.

 Easiest way to reach me would be my LinkedIn profile: https://www.linkedin.com/in/emreby/